On This Page:

 IB Student Library Privileges

-Students must be in IB programs approved by the University Library and complete the Courtesy Card application.
+Students must be in IB programs approved by the Marx Library and complete the Courtesy Card application.

 Borrowing privileges do not include:

-- Materials in the Biomedical Libraries, Mitchell College of Business Learning Resource Center, or the University Library's Instructional Media Center.
+- Materials in the Biomedical Libraries, Mitchell College of Business Learning Resource Center, or the Marx Library's Instructional Media Center.

 - Free Interlibrary Loan service.